Classification of simple modules with finite-dimensional weight spaces for the N = 2 Ramond algebra: Quasi-finite modules over the Ramond algebra

 30pt \centerline{\bf ACKNOWLEDGMENTS}

-15pt We gratefully acknowledge the partial financial support from the NNSF (Nos.
-11871249, 11771142), the ZJNSF (No. LZ14A010001), the Shanghai Natural Science Foundation (No. 16ZR1425000) and the Jiangsu Natural Science Foundation (No. BK20171294).
+15pt We gratefully acknowledge the partial financial support from the NSFC (Nos.
+12071405, 11971315, 12171155), and the Jiangsu Natural Science Foundation (No. BK20171294).
 Part of this work was done during the author's visiting the Chern Institute of Mathematics, Tianjin, China.
-The authors would like to thank the institute and Prof. Chengming Bai for their warm hospitality and support, and also deeply indebted to Prof. Rencai Lv for helpful discussions.
+The authors would like to thank the institute and Prof. Chengming Bai for their warm hospitality and support, and also deeply indebted to Prof. Rencai L\"u for helpful discussions.

 {\centerline{\bf REFERENCES}}